 The management shall ensure a gender-equal, tolerant, and discrimination-free culture within the Company, with equal opportunities for personal development irrespective of ethnic origin, gender, religion or worldview, disability, age, or sexual identity.
 It shall ensure that a discrimination-free working culture exists at all levels, including a non-discriminatory use of language and protection against sexual harassment.
 Employees and managers shall be supported in this respect in the form of opportunities for training and for receiving information (Sec.
-5.5.2 PCGC).
+5.5.2 and 5.5.3 PCGC).

-The Company's Equal Opportunities (EOs) Policy, as established by the Management Board, provides principles for meeting the Company's obligation to provide a working and learning environment free from unlawful direct and indirect discrimination, including (sexual) harassment, based on ethnic origin, gender, religion or worldview, disability, age, or sexual identity.
+The Company's Equal Opportunities (EOs) Policy, as established by the Management Board, includes principles for meeting the Company's obligation to provide a working and learning environment free from unlawful direct and indirect discrimination, including (sexual) harassment, based on ethnic origin, gender, religion or worldview, disability, age, or sexual identity.
 In 2022, a Gender Equality and Diversity Plan (GEDP), initially covering the period between 1 July 2022 and 30 June 2024, was established and published internally and externally.
 Main thematic focus of the GEDP is to enhance gender equality, cultural diversity, and inclusion in the Company by implementing a comprehensive set of varied measures.
+The GEDP is currently under review with the aim to publish an updated version of the GEDP in mid-2024 for another period of two years.